Umid-ismayilov/DebugWithTelegram/README.md

 3. Find Your chat_id
 ![update](https://user-images.githubusercontent.com/49947736/171566743-e0413426-8dc8-4271-ab06-4222cbf6ab46.PNG)

-4. Add chat_id and toke DebugWithTelegram
+4. Add chat_id and token DebugWithTelegram
 5. And you can Debugging in your project.
 Use `try catch`

 Good luck